ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Redefine:** `Beamline Parameters` can be redefined via the reflectometry server, which abstracts the process of setting a motor axes from `USE` to `SET` mode, redefining the user offset and going back to `USE` mode into a single PV write.
 Redefining via a `Beamline Parameter` also takes any engineering corrections into account.

 ## T

+**Tank:** Refers to the INTER detector tank.
+This is a large component that pivots on an arc around the virtual sample point, like the benches found on POLREF and OFFSPEC.
+It is however different, in that instead of two jacks it is driven by a linear height and rotation axis, and that its slide axis moves parallel to the floor rather than parallel to the current bench angle.

 **Tracking:** Automatically moving in order to stay centred on the reflected beam as and when it changes.